vcheny/launchpad-query/README.md

 Please confirm the password:
 ```

-If your browser doesn't pop out automatically, copy the url into browser.
+If browser doesn't pop up automatically, copy the url into browser.
 You would need to authorize the access after login.
-Once authorization is done, you can set a local password lock it.
+Once authorization is done, set a local password lock it.